curtiscarlsen/curtiscarlsen/C++ Design Patterns.md

 subclasses should be directly substitutable for the base class

 ## Interface Segregation Principle
-sub-classes should not have define interfaces they do not use make interface features separate classes and inherit from those classes as needed for each subclass
+sub-classes should not have to define interfaces they do not use make interface features separate classes and inherit from those classes as needed for each subclass

-But this requires multiple inheritance which is not allowed...
+But this requires multiple inheritance which is not allowed at RB...

 ## Dependancy Inversion Principle